Stephen Joseph Perry

-Stephen Joseph Perry SJ FRS (26 August 1833 – 27 December 1889) was an English Jesuit and astronomer, known as a participant in scientific expeditions.
+Stephen Joseph Perry SJ FRS (26 August 1833 – 27 December 1889) was an English Jesuit and astronomer, who was in charge of Stonyhurst observatory.
+He also made long voyages as a participant in scientific expeditions, particularly in studies of solar eclipses, terrestrial magnetism and meteorology.

 Life

-He belonged to a well-known Catholic family.
-His schooling was first at Gifford Hall, and then at the Benedictine College, Douai, where he proceeded to Rome to study for the priesthood.
+Perry was born in London and his father belonged to the Catholic family that owned Perry and Co, of Red Lion Square, who produced steel-nib pens.
+He suffered from an early age, with a brain inflammation as an infant.
+His mother died when he was just seven.
+He studied Gifford Hall, and then at twelve, to the Benedictine College, Douai, where he became interested in mathematics and physics.
+In 1851 he proceeded to Rome to study for the priesthood.
 Having resolved to enter the Society of Jesus, he entered the novitiate (1853–5) first at Hodder, and then at Beaumont Lodge, after which he pursued his studies at St. Acheul, near Amiens, and at Stonyhurst College.
-In consequence of his marked bent for mathematics, he was sent to attend the lectures of Augustus De Morgan, in London, and those of Bertrand, Liouville, Delaunay, Cauchy, and Serret, in Paris.
-In the autumn of 1860 he was recalled to Stonyhurst to teach physics and mathematics, likewise taking charge of the observatory.
+In consequence of his marked bent for mathematics, he was chosen to direct the Stonyhurst observatory founded in 1838.
+As training for this position, he was sent in 1858 to attend the lectures of Augustus De Morgan, in London, and those of Bertrand, Liouville, Delaunay, Cauchy, and Serret, in Paris.
+In the autumn of 1860 he was recalled to Stonyhurst to teach physics and mathematics, and taking charge of the observatory.

 In 1863 he commenced his theological studies at St. Beuno's College, North Wales, and was ordained in 1866.
 He resumed his former duties at Stonyhurst, which during the rest of his life were uninterrupted, save by special scientific engagements.